To: Applicants for the 2nd Term Entrance Examination to the Graduate Schools of Tokyo University of Agriculture

-A: To be eligible for admission to graduate programs at NODAI, applicants (will) have to:
+A: To be eligible for admission to graduate programs at NODAI, applicants (will) must:

--Hold a master’s degree to apply to the Doctoral program
+-Hold a master’s degree if they apply for the doctoral program

-Please see the application guidelines for more details.
+Please see the application guidelines for further details.

 Q: What language are used during classes?
 Are there any courses offered in English?